 A SCAG lawn mower isn’t getting gas when there is old gas in the fuel system, the fuel filter is plugged, the fuel line is clogged, the fuel pump is bad, the carburetor is dirty or the fuel cap is bad.

 Go through the fuel system using the steps listed below.
-If you find your starting or running problem isn’t actually due to a fuel problem, check out my guid on “Reasons a SCAG Lawn Mower Won’t Start” for other causes that can mimic a fuel problem.
+If you find your starting or running problem isn’t actually due to a fuel problem, check out my guide on “Reasons a SCAG Lawn Mower Won’t Start” for other causes that can mimic a fuel problem.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
-As an Amazon Associate we earn from qualifying purchases.
+As an Amazon Associate, we earn from qualifying purchases.

-Follow all safety instructions provided in your equipment operator’s manual prior to diagnosing, repairing or operating.
-Consult a professional if you don’t have the skills, knowledge or are not in the condition to perform the repair safely.
+Follow all safety instructions provided in your equipment operator’s manual before diagnosing, repairing, or operating.
+Consult a professional if you don’t have the skills, or knowledge or are not in the condition to perform the repair safely.

 6 Reasons Your SCAG Lawn Mower Isn’t Getting Fuel

-Gasoline will breakdown and become less effective.
-Most gasolines contain a product called ethanol.
-This is an alternative plant-based fuel added to make gasolines a little more environmentally friendly.
+Gasoline will break down and become less effective.
+Most gasoline contains a product called ethanol.
+This is an alternative plant-based fuel added to make gasoline a little more environmentally friendly.

-Because of this, use a gasoline that has a low ethanol content or an ethanol-free fuel.
-When choosing gasoline for your gas-powered mower, use an unleaded gasoline with a minimum octane rating of 87 and a maximum ethanol content of 10%.
+Because of this, use gasoline that has a low ethanol content or an ethanol-free fuel.
+When choosing gasoline for your gas-powered mower, use unleaded gasoline with a minimum octane rating of 87 and a maximum ethanol content of 10%.

 Because gas breaks down as quickly as 30 days after purchase, it’s important to consume the fuel within this time period.
 When you have more fuel than you can consume, add a fuel additive to stabilize the fuel.

 Add fresh fuel along with a fuel additive to stabilize the fuel, reduce moisture and clean the fuel system.
 I use Sea Foam Motor Treatment in my lawn mower.
 You can read more about the advantages of Sea Foam here.

-Plugged Fuel Filter on a SCAG Lawn Mower
+Plugged Fuel Filter

 A plugged fuel filter can prevent gas from flowing through the filter restricting the amount of fuel the engine receives.
 The fuel filter should be replaced annually and more often when the fuel is dirty.

 Solution: Replace your fuel filter when you find it is plugged.
 Turn off your fuel supply and remove the old filter.
 Use the arrow on the side of the fuel filter when installing the new filter.

-Clogged Fuel Lines on a SCAG Lawn Mower
+Clogged Fuel Lines

 There are plenty of places for gummy deposits to stick to when flowing through the fuel lines.
 The flow will be compromised when these gummy deposits or dirt clog the lines.

 Stop fuel flow using the fuel shut-off valve or pinch pliers to crimp the hose.
-Identify a section of fuel hose you want to check.
+Identify a section of the fuel hose you want to check.
 Remove the end of the line furthest from the fuel tank and place it in a container.

-Solution: If you aren’t getting good fuel flow, remove the section of line from your mower.
+Solution: If you aren’t getting good fuel flow, remove the section of the line from your mower.
 Your fuel supply should be shut off so you don’t end up with a fuel spill.

 Repeat using the carburetor cleaner and compressed air until the fuel line is clear.
 If you are unable to remove the restriction or if you find the line is dry and cracked, replace the fuel line with a new line of the same length and diameter.

-Bad Fuel Pump on a SCAG Lawn Mower
+Bad Fuel Pump

 SCAG lawn mowers use a fuel pump to get fuel from the fuel tank to the carburetor which sits higher than the tank.
 Fuel cannot flow uphill with a pump.

-Some SCAG lawn mower models use an electric fuel pump that uses power to operate.
+Some models use an electric fuel pump that uses power to operate.
 The pump can fail, but it may just be a lack of power to the fuel pump causing it to not function.